gblancm/lcoetc/database/zeropoints/DSanmartim/EFF2ETC_032021/README.txt

-In order to generate the .dat files required by the ETC, follows this workflow:
+In order to generate the .dat files required by the ETC, follow this workflow:

 1. Run the FIT_CONTINUUM_TO_ZP.ipynb notebook  to fit a continuum to the Francesco's eff files (do it for each telescope/instrument setup).
    This will remove absorption lines and spikes from output data.
 Note that smoothed zero points  will be saved with a .eff2 extension.